 Through the delivery of an exceptional food program, the UAH community is provided with options, quality, and convenience.
 Finding your favorite foods on campus is a snap.
 We are proud to offer a dining program, complete with signature brands and menu selections that entail just about every item you can imagine.
 Please visit www.uah.edu/dining for available dining locations, menus, meal plan hours, and meal plan options.

-In addition to the Charger Cafe, the CTC also houses 'We Proudly Brew Starbucks Coffee' and Sandella's Flat Bread Cafe.
+In addition to the Charger Cafe, the CTC also houses 'We Proudly Brew Starbucks Coffee'.
 A second Starbucks Coffee location offers a coffee shop atmosphere and menu in the Salmon Library.
 This is the ideal place for meetings, grab-and-go lunches, or afternoon coffee breaks.
 Freshly brewed gourmet coffees, teas, fresh baked gourmet muffins and cookies, salads, and sandwiches provide a variety of choices for all to enjoy.

-Charger Union (CGU) is the home to Dunkin' Donuts and World of Wings.
+Charger Union (CGU) is the home to Dunkin' Donuts and Mein Bowl.
 There are plenty of places in and around the building to enjoy a cup of coffee or meet friends to indulge in the best wings on campus.

-Technology Hall is the home to Blue's Tech Hall mini convenience store featuring Simply-To-Go quick food options such as sandwiches, salads, fresh fruit and more!
-The store also offers assorted candy bars, energy drinks, or bottles soda's or water.
+Technology Hall is the home to Blue's Tech Hall mini convenience store featuring Simply-To-Go quick food options such as sandwiches, salads, fresh fruit, and more!
+The store also offers assorted candy bars, energy drinks, or bottled sodas or water.

-UAH Dining Services also provides catering services campus wide for any student or campus groups.
-Visit "www.uah.edu/bevill-center/catering" to view our menu options as well as limited time offers for special events.
+UAH Dining Services also provides catering services campus-wide for any student or campus group.
+Visit www.uah.edu/bevill-center/catering to view our menu options as well as limited-time offers for special events.

 The Charger Union

-The Charger Union offers meeting rooms, dinning (World of Wings and Dunkin Donuts) and snack facilities, lounges, two game rooms (one traditional game room with pool tables and ping pong, and an e-gaming lounge with the latest e-gaming systems and large monitors), an information desk, student organization spaces, a theater, and the University Bookstore.
-Also located in the CGU are the offices of the Dean of Students, the Student Government Association, Association for Campus Entertainment, the Charger Times, Student Life, Student Engagement & Transitions, and Charger Union Administrative offices.
+The Charger Union offers meeting rooms, dining (Mein Bowl and Dunkin Donuts) and snack facilities, lounges, two game rooms (one traditional game room with pool tables and ping pong, and an e-gaming lounge), an information desk, student organization spaces, a theater, and the University Bookstore.
+Also located in the CGU are the offices of the Dean of Students, the Student Government Association, Association for Campus Entertainment, Student Life, Veterans and Military Affairs, and Charger Union Administrative offices.

 M. Louis Salmon Library